elmorenox/c4_deployment-3/README.md

 ### Github tokens

-Before you build the pipeline you'll need credentials to authenticate jenkins against Github
+Before you build the pipeline you'll need a Github token and use it on Jenkins so that it can pull the respository

 - Navigate to your Github users setting
 - Click on 'Developer Settings'